mataku/fastlane-plugin-google_play_track_updater/README.md

 - **`resume_google_play_release`** - Resumes a halted release
 - **`update_google_play_release_rollout`** - Updates the rollout percentage for a staged rollout

+## Motivation

+While [supply](https://docs.fastlane.tools/actions/supply/) can also change release statuses, it requires many configuration parameters which can lead to unintended side effects.
+This plugin provides dedicated actions for each specific operation, making release management more explicit and manageable.

+By using focused actions like `halt_google_play_release`, `resume_google_play_release`, and `update_google_play_release_rollout`, you can:

+- Clearly express your intent in your Fastfile
+- Reduce the risk of accidentally modifying other release properties
+- Simplify your CI/CD pipelines with purpose-built commands

 ## Actions

 ### halt_google_play_release